 Boil for 8 minutes, or until it is al dente (it should still have a bit of bite).
 Don’t overcook it or it will get mushy!

-The cooked orzo should drain and rinsed with cold water.
+The cooked orzo should drain and rinse with cold water.
 This helps to end the cooking process and removes any extra starch from the noodles’ surface.

 Heat a little olive oil in a skillet over medium heat and add your cooked orzo for a simple but wonderful side dish.
 Stir fry for 2-3 minutes, or until the mixture is gently golden-colored and fragrant.
 Toss in some fresh herbs and garlic for added flavor if wanted!